Candidiasis: History

 Descriptions of what sounds like oral thrush go back to the time of Hippocrates circa 460–370 BCE.

 The first description of a fungus as the causative agent of an oropharyngeal and oesophageal candidosis was by Bernhard von Langenbeck in 1839.

 Vulvovaginal candidiasis was first described in 1849 by Wilkinson.
-In 1875, Haussmann demonstrated the causative organism in both vulvovaginal and oral candidiasis is the same.
+In 1875, Haussmann demonstrated that the causative organism in both vulvovaginal and oral candidiasis is the same.

 With the advent of antibiotics following World War II, the rates of candidiasis increased.
 The rates then decreased in the 1950s following the development of nystatin.

-The colloquial term "thrush" refers to the resemblance of the white flecks present in some forms of candidiasis (e.g., pseudomembranous candidiasis) with the breast of the bird of the same name.
+The colloquial term "thrush" is of unknown origin but may stem from an unrecorded Old English word *þrusc or a Scandinavian root.
+The term is not related to the bird of the same name.
 The term candidosis is largely used in British English, and candidiasis in American English.
 Candida is also pronounced differently; in American English, the stress is on the "i", whereas in British English the stress is on the first syllable.

 The genus Candida and species C. albicans were described by botanist Christine Marie Berkhout in her doctoral thesis at the University of Utrecht in 1923.
 Over the years, the classification of the genera and species has evolved.
 Obsolete names for this genus include Mycotorula and Torulopsis.
 The species has also been known in the past as Monilia albicans and Oidium albicans.
 The current classification is nomen conservandum, which means the name is authorized for use by the International Botanical Congress (IBC).

 The genus Candida includes about 150 different species.
 However, only a few are known to cause human infections.
 C. albicans is the most significant pathogenic species.
-Other species pathogenic in humans include C. auris, C. tropicalis, C. glabrata, C. krusei, C. parapsilosis, C. dubliniensis, and C. lusitaniae.
+Other species pathogenic in humans include C. auris, C. tropicalis, C. parapsilosis, C. dubliniensis, and C. lusitaniae.

 The name Candida was proposed by Berkhout.
 It is from the Latin word toga candida, referring to the white toga (robe) worn by candidates for the Senate of the ancient Roman republic.
 The specific epithet albicans also comes from Latin, albicare meaning "to whiten".
 These names refer to the generally white appearance of Candida species when cultured.